What is Control Relay?

 There are different types of Control Relays depending on the operating principle and structural features.

-Solid State Relays – It uses solid state components to perform the switching operations without moving any parts.
+Solid State Relays – It uses solid-state components to perform the switching operations without moving any parts.

 Contactor – A large relay used to switch a large amount of electrical power through its contacts.

 Electromagnetic Relays – Constructed with electrical, mechanical and magnetic components and have operating coils and mechanical contacts.
 Hence, when the coil is activated by a supply system, the mechanical contact is either open or close.
-The supply system has 2 types AC and DC.
+The supply system has 2 types of AC and DC.

-Thermal Overload Protection Relay – works on the principle of thermal effect of electrical energy.
+Thermal Overload Protection Relay – works on the principle of the thermal effect of electrical energy.
 When excessive current flows through the circuit, the circuit opens due to the bimetallic strip experiencing an increase in temperature.

-How Control Relay works?
+How does Control Relay work?
 (Circuit Diagram)

 An example of a Control Relay Circuit Diagram